Wajahat-Niaz/Python-Morse-Code-Translater/README.md

 A Professional Translator that can translate to and from Morse Code.

-I have many more things planned for this project, such as optionally Flashing the flashlight in the pattern of the Morse Code.
+I have many more things planned for this project, such as optionally Flashing the flashlight(if found) in the pattern of the Morse Code.

 ---